shanifdhanani/parlance-form/README.md

 open source projects, and a [commercial license](https://github.com/shanifdhanani/parlance-form/blob/main/LICENSE.commercial.txt) for organizations that wish to use it in commercial projects or who do not wish to release their code as open source.

-For the purposes of this license, a _commercial project_ is defined to be any revenue-generating software that includes any substantial amount of ParlanceForm's code, or any derivative software created from ParlanceForm's code.

 # Consulting and custom implementations

 The [developer of ParlanceForm](https://linkedin.com/in/shanifdhanani) is available for consulting and freelance work.
 If you'd like to expand ParlanceForm, create a custom implementation,